GT Score on the ASVAB

 This score forms a crucial part of the ASVAB test because the scores from all three sections are calculated to obtain the AFQT percentile.
 The percentile is used to determine your eligibility to enter the:

 - Coast Guard

 The three sections are basic and integral to the test because they encompass questions that gauge the applicant's reasoning as well as power of expression, which are the fundamental qualities required for a career in military services.

 If you do not obtain a good GT score, it could hamper your chances of enlisting yourself for a career in the military services.
 There are other sections that are tested but the Math and Verbal domain scores form the percentile that decides whether or not you can enlist yourself.
 The technical, mechanical, and spatial aspects of the ASVAB only determine the type or area of service you are eligible for.

 For example, your knowledge of automobile technology might help you to branch out to a career in the Army.

-Communication and reasoning skills are necessary to pursue a demanding career in the Armed Services, which the GT section tests:
+Communication and reasoning skills are necessary to pursue a demanding career in the Armed Services, which the GT section tests through two sections: